The Lab

 Service Stack

-I run these services using Docker and Portainer, strictly behind a Traefik reverse proxy.
+I run these services using Docker and Portainer, strictly behind a Traefik reverse proxy, inside a Tailscale VPN mesh.

 - DevOps & Infra — Traefik, Portainer, Gitea.